sigbit/mcp-auth-proxy/README.md

   -- npx -y @modelcontextprotocol/server-filesystem ./
 ```

 That's it!
-Your streamable HTTP endpoint is now available at `https://{your-domain}/mcp`.
+Your HTTP endpoint is now available at `https://{your-domain}/mcp`.
-To proxy SSE/streamable HTTP transport, specify a URL; to use the stdio transport, specify a command.
+To proxy SSE or HTTP transport, specify a URL; to use the stdio transport, specify a command.

 (Listen on 80/443 and automatically set up certificates, but use the no-auto-tls option if not needed.)